ImogenWren/SBC_Testing/ansible-scripting/README.md

 https://www.geekyhacker.com/2021/02/15/configure-ssh-key-based-authentication-on-raspberry-pi/#:~:text=SSH%20to%20your%20Raspberry%20Pi,That's%20the%20public%20key%20file.

+Navigate to ~/.ssh director on LOCAL machine and copy public SSH key to REMOTE device using command:
+`ssh-copy-id -i ~/.ssh/id_ed25519.pub odroid@192.168.1.4`

 Add your public SSH key to the `authorized_keys` file on each remote system.

 Test the SSH connections, for example: